iliamunaev/100-Days-of-Python-Bootcamp/Glossary.md

 ### Float()
 Float() function converts a number stored in a string or integer into a floating point number, or a number with a decimal point.

+### _For_ loop
+The for loops are used when you have a block of code which you want to repeat a fixed number of times.

 > ## I

 ### if statement